-Russian Cyber Unit Accused Of Attacking OPCW Chemical Weapons Watchdog
+U.S. Charges 7 Russian Intelligence Officers With Hacking 40 Sports And Doping Groups

 The four officers had entered the Netherlands on diplomatic passports, according to the Dutch defense ministry, which said the British intelligence service had worked with it to disrupt the operation.

-The U.S. will announce indictments against several Russian intelligence officers on Thursday, the ministry said.
-The Justice Department is reportedly preparing to release information about its own operation around 9:30 a.m.
-ET.
+"This cyber operation against the OPCW is unacceptable," said Dutch Defense Minister Ank Bijleveld.
+"By revealing this Russian action, we have sent a clear message: Russia must stop this."

+Russia's ambassador to the Netherlands was summoned to underline that message, she said.

-A group of Dutch and British officials laid out the charges against the GRU on Thursday, listing the group's attempts to steal information, disrupt or otherwise influence a number of high-profile targets, from the Democratic National Committee to the World Anti-Doping Agency.
-Also affected: Russia's central bank and two Russian media outlets.
+Dutch and British officials laid out the charges against the GRU on Thursday, listing the group's attempts to steal information, disrupt or otherwise influence a number of high-profile targets, from the Olympic Committee to Russia's central bank and two Russian media outlets.

-Noting that it's not normal procedure for governments to publicly announce the work of intelligence services, the Dutch Defense Ministry said it had made the decision to go public to make it harder for the GRU to operate on an international level.
+"Bringing the concrete findings of intelligence services into the public arena is an unusual step," Bijleveld said.
+But the Dutch government was exposing the officers, she said, "since this will hamper any further attempts at international operations."

+The U.S. contacted law enforcement in the Netherlands about the case in August, the Dutch defense ministry said.

-The attack on the OPCW took place in April – at the same time the organization was working to analyze the Novichok attack on Sergei Skripal in England, the officials said.
+The attack on the OPCW took place in April – as the organization was working to analyze the Novichok attack on Sergei Skripal in England, the officials said.
 At the time, the group was also poised to study a chemical weapons attack in Syria, the officials said.

 "This was not an isolated act," British Ambassador Peter Wilson to the Netherlands said at a briefing about the espionage on Thursday.
 "The unit involved, known in the Russian military as Unit 26165, has sent officers around the world to conduct brazen close-access cyber operations."